abenjamin09/Bellabeat-Capstone-1/fifth_one_down.md

     ##  Max.   :46.00
     ##  NA's   :2

-First thing I notice in TotalMinutesAsleep is Min value of less than an hour and Max value higher than 13 hours.
+In TotalMinutesAsleep Min value is less than an hour and Max value higher than 13 hours.
 Also, total sleep records for some users is greater than 1.
 I will remove these instances.
 To remove these outliers from TotalMinutesAsleep and TotalTimeinBed